seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Marry, and amen, how sound is she asleep!
 I must needs wake her.
 Madam, madam, madam!
 Ay, let the county take you in your bed;
-He’ll fright you up, i’ faith.
+He'll fright you up, i' faith.
 Will it not be?

 *Undraws the curtains*

-What, dress’d! and in your clothes! and down again!
+What, dress'd! and in your clothes! and down again!
 I must needs wake you; Lady! lady! lady!
 Alas, alas!
-Help, help! my lady’s dead!
+Help, help! my lady's dead!
 O, well-a-day, that ever I was born!
 Some aqua vitae, ho!
 My lord! my lady!